 If Trump’s purpose was to advance Russian military, political, and economic interests, he is not doing a very good job of it thus far.
 Boot and neocon has-beens like Bill Kristol have become favorite pawns of the left in its grand destroy-Trump plot.

 Removing Trump from office by pinning on him various crimes – regardless of the validity of any accusations – was always the Democrats’ intended strategy.
 With the possibility of another Supreme Court vacancy looming, the effort has taken on a new urgency.
 Just weeks ago, most of the left-wing media largely had backed away from focusing on Russian collusion, but this conspiracy theory is back with a vengeance.
 Should Ginsburg not fully resume her Supreme Court duties soon, the cry from Democrats will be that a president should not be allowed to nominate a new justice while under investigation for possibly treasonous acts.
-The editorials are, quite likely, already being written.We value your comments!
-Please weigh in on our comment section below.
+The editorials are, quite likely, already being written.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com